microsoft/pxt/docs/packages/getting-started.md

 ### Step 1: GitHub setup

 You will need to get a [GitHub](https://github.com) account and create a GitHub repository.
+At this time, other repository hosting solutions (GitLab, Bitbucket, etc.) are not supported.

 Let's say you want to create a package called `banana` for target `TARGET`.

 * create (do not clone) a fresh GitHub repository `pxt-banana`
-* clone this repository into `pxt-banana` folder under the `myworkspace` or subfolder thereof
+* clone this repository into `pxt-banana` under the `projects` folder
 * go to the cloned folder and run `pxt init`; follow the prompts
 * edit `pxt.json` and `README.md` with the right descriptions
 * commit files to git: `git add .`, and commit them: `git commit -m "Initial"`